forrestguest/lora_messenger/README.md

 Notable improvements:
 - Messages are encrypted
-- Devices have names for better scroll back
+- Devices have names for better scrollback
 - Some small bugs fixed
 - Buttons all do something (mostly just change the color of the LED)
 - I adjusted the STLs to fit the larger USB plugs I'm using